ProfBird/CS246-CourseMaterials/LectureNotes/CS246LN-W04-D2-OopDesignReview+Implementation.md

     - Team name
     - Team members
     - One sentence project description

   - If you don't have a team yet, e-mail me and I'll match you up with a team.

   - If your team doesn't have a project yet, drop in to my office hours so we can discuss possibilities.

-  - Work on a proposal starts next week.
-Your proposal to is due Feb.
-11
+  - Work on a project proposal for your client starts next week.
     - For Programming teams, this is a proposal to a client (and me).
-    - For Game Dev teams, this is a proposal to each other (and me).
-- HackOR
-- CS235IM

 ## Introduction